BFA AUDITIONS for ACTORS (including Musical Theatre immersion program) and INTERVIEWS for DESIGNERS

 It is suggested that you apply to MSU prior to audition/interview.

 At the auditions you will be considered for specific SCHOLARSHIPS and entrance to the BFA program.
-In order to receive a scholarship you must have been accepted to MSU by April 3, 2017.
+In order to receive a scholarship you must have been accepted to MSU by the date outlined on your scholarship notification.

 Video submissions or Skype auditions and interviews can be arranged.
 Please contact email@example.com for video requirements.